Lighting up the LHC with Dark Matter

 Let us start by discussing the values of ($\massplit$) producing $\Omega_\chione = \Omega_{\rm DM}$, shown by the blue dashed contours in \fig{fig:mu_m2_plane}.
-For most of the shown region of parameter space, we have $(\massplit) \sim 10-30 (50) \,$GeV for $M_1 \times M_2 <0$ ($M_1\times M_2 >0$).
-There are two regions of parameter space where the requirement of Wino-Bino co-annihilation is somewhat relaxed and ($\massplit$) can take larger values: first, in the lower right region of each panel where the Higgsino mass parameter $\mu$ becomes comparable to the mass of the Bino-like $\chione$, the correct relic density is achieved by sufficiently large Higgsino-Bino mixing (the well-tempered neutralino).
-In this region, however, most of the parameter space is ruled out by direct detection constraints.
-Second, we also find larger values of ($\massplit$) in the upper right corner of the plot where $\mu$ and $M_2$ take relatively large values.
-Since we chose rather small values of the soft slepton mass parameters ($M_\slepton = 500\,$GeV), in this region of parameter space, the lightest stau takes a mass not much above the $\chione$ mass, and stau-mediated annihilation as well as stau co-annihilation become important.
+For most of the shown region of parameter space, we have $(\massplit) \sim 20-30 (50) \,$GeV for $M_1 \times M_2 <0$ ($M_1\times M_2 >0$).
+We observe that, in the lower right region of each panel, the requirement of Wino-Bino co-annihilation is somewhat relaxed and ($\massplit$) can take larger values.
+This is because the Higgsino mass parameter $\mu$ becomes comparable to the mass of the Bino-like $\chione$, and the correct relic density can be achieved by sufficiently large Higgsino-Bino mixing (the well-tempered neutralino).
+However, this region of parameter space is entirely ruled out by direct detection constraints.